Jim Courtright (gunman): Aftermath and legacy

 Short was tried for the shooting, but it was ruled justified self defense, and the charges were dismissed.
 The gunfight gained notoriety due to the reputation of both men.
 Unfortunately for Courtright, that fame was posthumous.

-Despite Courtright's reputation for strong-arming local businesses with his protection service, he did reduce Fort Worth's murder rate by more than half the previous level during his time there as the marshal.

-Film and Television Portrayals
+In popular culture

 In 1955, the half-hour syndicated television series Stories of the Century, starring Jim Davis as railroad detective Matt Clark, aired the Jim Courtright story, with Robert Knapp in the title role and Wally Cassell as Luke Short.

 In 1958, Karl Swenson was cast in an historically inaccurate portrayal of Courtright on the ABC/Warner Brothers western series, Colt .45, starring Wayde Preston.
 In the episode entitled "Long Odds", Swenson plays a grandfather visiting his 10-year-old grandson Billy, played by child actor Paul Engle.
 Billy has told his friends of his grandfather's prowess with a gun, but the elderly Courtright now shuns a confrontation with the gunfighter Cherry Lane, played by Robert J. Wilke, amid accusations of cowardice.
 The real Courtright was dead at thirty-nine and likely had no grandchildren.
 In the Colt .45 episode, Swenson was fifty when he portrayed Courtright.

 In 2021, the character of Jim Courtright was played by actor Billy Bob Thornton in the television series 1883, a spin-off of Taylor Sheridan's hit show Yellowstone.